Follow Italianism

 Menia criticizes Oriundi and proposes restricting Italian citizenship | Photo: Disclosure

-Senator Roberto Menia, from the party Brothers of Italy, stated that many descendants who request recognition of Italian citizenship are “fake Italians”.
+Senator Roberto Menia, from the party Brothers of ItalyHe stated that many descendants who apply for recognition of Italian citizenship are "fake Italians".

-In an interview with the newspaper Il Gazzettino, from Venice, declared: “I value Italianness in the world very much, but this has nothing to do with the indecent phenomenon of 'fake Italians' who pay agencies to obtain a passport European without any real connection to our country”.
+In an interview with the newspaper Il GazzettinoThe President of Venice declared: “I highly value Italian identity in the world, but this has nothing to do with the indecent phenomenon of 'fake Italians' who pay agencies to obtain a European passport without any real connection to our country.”

 Menia's assessment, however, does not correspond to the facts.
-Agencies do not sell passports.
-They act as intermediaries in the legal process of recognizing the Italian citizenship jure sanguinis, playing a role similar to that of dispatchers.
+The agencies do not sell passports.
+They act as intermediaries in the legal process of obtaining Italian citizenship. jure sanguinis, playing a role similar to that of dispatchers.

 These companies operate due to the absence of the Italian State, which, given the high demand, is unable to provide an efficient service.
 The final decision remains the exclusive responsibility of the State, through its consulates and courts.